 Dressing rooms cannot be beaten as a bedroom storage solution.
 They are the ultimate answer to clutter – and they are glamorous, too.
 If you have ever caught an episode of MTV's Cribs, Keeping up with the Kardashians or even good old Through the Keyhole, you may have got a serious case of dressing room envy at the sight of the floor-to-ceiling shelves full of their neatly arranged garments.

-A dedicated dressing room might be the dream, but even if you don't have space for a walk-in wardrobe, these dressing rooms, dressing areas and dressing tables will give you a good dose of inspiration for creating the perfect clothes storage solution in your home.
+A dedicated dressing room might be the dream, but even if you don't have space for a walk-in wardrobe in a small bedroom, these dressing rooms, dressing areas and dressing tables will give you a good dose of inspiration for creating the perfect clothes storage solution in your home.

 1. Choose statement clothes storage